 In addition to the uncertainty surrounding Brexit, the Covid-19 pandemic has created an enormous rise in the demand for timber during Lockdown.
 This has resulted in a shortage of timber worldwide and sharp upward pressure on prices, with sawmills being reluctant to commit to large orders for 2021.

-Despite all the economic turbulence within the timber trade at present, Gilray Plant will strive to continue to provide the highest quality scaffold boards and other wholesale scaffolding services to our customers as we have done over the last 50 years.
+Despite all the economic turbulence within the timber trade at present, Gilray Plant will strive to continue to provide the highest quality scaffold boards and other wholesale scaffold equipment to our customers as we have done over the last 50 years.
 Please contact us for more information about our scaffolding equipment and services.